UofL's peer-to-peer sustainability outreach & education program for students, faculty & staff.

 Call Brian Barnes at 502-338-1338

-UofL's Sustainability Council has lunched this new, ongoing peer-to-peer sustainability outreach and education program for all students, faculty, and staff!
 At the core of the Eco-Reps program is an online training series focused on topics in sustainability, particularly as they apply at UofL.
-The series is not intended to be exhaustive concerning sustainability as a whole, nor any individual topic, but the intent is to empower and educate you, our students, staff, and faculty, about the different ways UofL is addressing sustainability and what we, the UofL community, must do in order to help move forward.
+The series is not intended to be exhaustive concerning sustainability as a whole, nor any individual topic, but the intent is to empower and educate you about the different ways UofL is addressing sustainability and what we, the UofL community, must do to move forward.

 Sustainability in the Classroom